ErinCleaver-Dev/store-template/README.md

       *  Can reset passwords for users and employees.
       *  Can add new admins
       *  Can remove admins
-      *  Their most always be one admin
+      *  Their must always be one admin
    *  Employee interface
       * Catagories
         *  Ability to add new product catagories